Before making an order on our website, you should take in consideration the following:

 IBAN EURO: BE84 9671 8285 4359

 - Plant stage.
 It is an informative feature, meant to create an image of the stage of the plant.
-For example, the notion of "Flowering Plant" refers to the fact that the plant is in bloom, but can be at any time of flowering - with or without buds, fully open flowers, etc. and also, in case of courier transport or a delayed pick-up from the store, it can be completely without flowers.
+For example, the notion of "Flowering Plant" refers to the fact that the plant is in bloom, but can be at any time of flowering - with or without buds, fully open flowers, etc. and also, in case of courier transport, it can be completely without flowers.
 Features such as "Plant with stem / flowers / buds" is an enumeration in which one of the specifications applies, not a combination of specifications.
 A flower stalk is also a flower stalk, regardless of size.

 The characteristic "Initiated stem" is meant to signal that the plant has a floral stem, at any stage - from a few mm growth to the flowering plant.

-- Pot diameter - is information taken from the manufacturer, for information and relative.
+- Pot diameter - is information taken from the grower.
 There may be differences depending on the origin of the plants, horticultural and production standards in the country of origin, the method of conversion (eg from inches to cm), etc.

 - Color variations of flowers and leaves.
 Both hybrids and species may have more or less significant variations in color / shade, which occur naturally and cannot be controlled by the producer or trader.
 Sometimes, in the case of hybrids, the flowers can be completely different, even if the plants have the same parental formula.
 The general appearance of the plants may be different depending on the season, growth stages and / or other peculiarities.
 The flowers and leaves can also present differences in shade / color depending on the season, the fertilizer used, the soil pH, growing conditions, producer, etc.